-Through the Van Alen Institute's "Reimagining the Brooklyn Bridge" Competition, I had the opportunity to thoroughly investigate the architecture of the Brooklyn Bridge.
-Through some in-depth documentation, from Ken Burn's America documentary to articles on the construction in Engineering Magazine, I was able to reconstruct primary elements of the Brooklyn Bridge in Grasshopper script.
-This side project, which was completed after the competition, allowed me to confront some elementary programming problems, such as organizing lists, trees, series, and comments.
+Through Van Alen Institute's "Reimagining the Brooklyn Bridge" Competition, I had the opportunity to investigate the architecture of the Brooklyn Bridge.
+Through some in-depth documentation, from Ken Burn's America documentary to articles on the construction in Structure Magazine, I was able to reconstruct the primary components of the Brooklyn Bridge in Grasshopper.
+This side project, which was completed after the competition, allowed me to practice some elementary programming problems, such as organizing lists, trees, series, and comments.
 Grasshopper allows designers to construct simulations that are not possible through typical design software.
 Models can be more precise and lightweight, allowing for efficient design exploration and fabrication.
-I believe Rhinoscript and Python will take possibilities even further, by introducing loops, booleans, and time frames, directly into the scripting process.
+Beyond Grasshopper, I believe Rhinoscript and Python will take design possibilities even further, by introducing loops, booleans, and time frames, directly into the scripting process.

 Gh Script Overview